-Once Mortellaro takes hold, it's difficult to get rid of.
-A single case costs 300 to 500 Euros β milk loss, vet fees, treatment, labor time.
-And in some herds, up to 90% of animals are affected.
+Once Mortellaro is introduced, it is almost impossible to get rid of.
+A single case costs 300 to 500 Euros β milk loss, vet, treatment, labor time.
+And in some herds, up to 90% of the animals are affected.
 Leopold Tazreiter from Neustadtl an der Donau has pushed back Mortellaro on his farm with a simple, consistent measure: a lime bath after the milking parlor.
 Mortellaro has significantly decreased.
 And Herbert Grossauer from Maria Neustift says: "Mortellaro no longer exists because we also lime in the barn."

 What Mortellaro really is β the medical basics

-Mortellaro (digital dermatitis, also known as strawberry foot disease) is an infectious inflammation of the hoof skin, primarily occurring on the skin directly above the heel bulbs and in the interdigital cleft.
+Mortellaro (digital dermatitis, also known as strawberry foot disease) is an infectious inflammation of the claw skin, occurring primarily on the skin directly above the heel bulbs and in the interdigital cleft.
 It was first described in Italy in the mid-1970s and has since spread throughout Europe and worldwide.

-A.Prof.
-Dr. med. vet.
-Johann Kofler from the Clinic for Ruminants at the University of Veterinary Medicine Vienna β one of the most renowned authorities on this topic in German-speaking countries β describes the disease as follows:
+Associate Professor Dr. med. vet.
+Johann Kofler from the Clinic for Ruminants at the University of Veterinary Medicine Vienna β one of the most renowned authorities on this subject in German-speaking countries β describes the disease as follows:

 "Mortellaro is a multifactorial disease with an infectious character.
-In addition to the inappropriate condition of walking surfaces, contamination and moisture of the walking surfaces, as well as the quality of the resting areas, play a major role in its development." β A.Prof.
+In addition to the unsuitable nature of walking surfaces, the contamination and moisture of walking surfaces and the quality of resting areas play a major role in its development." β A.Prof.
 Dr. Johann Kofler, Clinic for Ruminants, Vetmeduni Vienna, TGD Fact Sheet No. 1

-The primary causative agents are Treponemes (= spiral-shaped bacteria from the genus Spirochaetes), which thrive in moist, contaminated environments.
-They penetrate deeper tissue layers through softened, cracked hoof skin β and there, they are difficult to reach with antibiotics.
+The main pathogens are treponemes (= spiral-shaped bacteria from the genus Spirochaetes), which thrive in moist, contaminated environments.
+They penetrate softened, cracked claw skin into deeper tissue layers β where they are difficult to reach with antibiotics.

-The insidious part: Treponemes can survive for a long time even in dry manure.
-Once they are present in a herd, complete eradication is not expected according to current knowledge.
+The insidious thing is: Treponemes survive for a long time even in dry manure.
+Once they are present in a herd, complete elimination is not expected based on current knowledge.

-Studies by the Vetsuisse Faculty Bern in 2011 showed that in Switzerland, 73% of dairy herds and 29% of all individual animals were affected by Mortellaro.
+Studies by the Vetsuisse Faculty Bern in 2011 showed: In Switzerland, 73% of dairy herds and 29% of all individual animals were affected by Mortellaro.
 In Germany and Austria, the numbers are similarly high.

 How Mortellaro develops β and why moist hooves are the key factor

-"Constant contact of the hoof skin with moisture β a mixture of feces and urine, slurry, moist runs, and resting areas β leads to pre-damage of the skin.
-It becomes softened, the outer horny layer thins, and eventually cracks.
-This pre-damage paves the way for specific pathogenic germs β Treponema spp. β which then trigger Mortellaro disease." β A.Prof.
+"Constant contact of the claw skin with moisture β a mixture of feces and urine, slurry, moist runs and resting areas β leads to initial damage of the skin.
+It becomes soft, the outer horn layer thins and eventually cracks.
+This initial damage paves the way for specific pathogenic germs β Treponema spp. β which then trigger Mortellaro disease." β A.Prof.
 Dr. Johann Kofler, Vetmeduni Vienna

 This means: Mortellaro does not simply appear.
-It always requires pre-damage β and this pre-damage almost always arises from moisture.
-Moist resting places, contaminated walking surfaces, wet runs β all of this prepares the ground.
+It always requires prior damage β and this damage almost always occurs due to moisture.
+Moist resting places, dirty walking surfaces, wet runs β all of this creates the breeding ground.

 Further risk factors according to Prof. Kofler:

-Too low heel height (= height of the horn capsule) on the rear inner claws β less than 3 cm is considered a risk factor.
+Too low heel height (= height of the horn capsule) on the posterior inner claws β less than 3 cm is considered a risk factor.
 High stocking density in the barn.
-Stress β especially in the first weeks after calving, during feed changes, and with heat stress.
-Poor feed quality, especially substandard silage.
+Stress β especially in the first weeks after calving, during feed changes, in case of heat stress.
+Poor feed quality, especially inferior silage.
 And the purchase of animals from infected herds β this is the most common way Mortellaro is introduced into a previously unaffected farm.

 Interesting and important for practice: Prof. Kofler describes three types of cows in endemically infected herds β Type 1 animals never get Mortellaro, Type 2 animals only get sick once or with less painful lesions, and Type 3 animals get sick frequently and recurrently (= repeatedly).
 These Type 3 animals are considered indicators for the farm: if their number increases, hygiene measures must be intensified.

-According to the German Federal Association for Cattle and Pigs (BRS Deutschland), a single case of Mortellaro costs between 300 and 500 Euros β including milk loss, treatment costs, and labor time.
+According to the German Cattle and Pig Breeders' Association (BRS Deutschland), a single case of Mortellaro costs between 300 and 500 Euros β including milk loss, treatment costs, and labor time.

 For a herd of 50 cows, with 20% affected: that's 10 animals Γ 400 Euros = 4,000 Euros loss per year.
 In addition: Lame cows eat less, have higher cell counts, poorer fertility, and are culled earlier from the herd.
 Mortellaro is a silent, expensive, ongoing damage.